Small Group Ministry (Chalice Circles)

 In our religious tradition, our own lives are considered sacred texts in which we find truths as profound and as powerful as in any religion’s scriptures.

 We warmly invite you to participate in Small Group Ministry at UUCB.
 Recognizing the Unitarian Universalist call to minister to each other and to the world, Chalice Circles provide a unique opportunity to engage in this spiritual practice.
-The intimacy of these spiritual groups enriches the participants' lives with greater depth of meaning.
-Chalice Circle practice complements our Sunday and Thursday services.
+The intimacy of these spiritual groups enriches the participants’ lives with greater depth of meaning.
+Chalice Circle practice complements our Sunday morning and Wednesday evening services.

 Chalice Circles meet twice a month for about two hours.
 The format of the meetings helps participants set aside daily distractions, reflect on their lives and beliefs, and make meaningful connections with one another.
 Through sharing their wisdom, members leave each meeting with a deeper understanding of themselves and of each other.
 Each Chalice Circle becomes a small, personal community of listening and caring in the midst of a large congregation.

 A Unitarian Universalist Spiritual Practice

 A mutual ministry based on sharing our life experiences and lived wisdom is a spiritual practice that is uniquely Unitarian Universalist.
 We bear witness to each other’s worth and dignity.

 Why Join a Chalice Circle?

 Participate in a supportive, nurturing group setting that facilitates spiritual growth and mutual caring.

 Grow at your own pace and in your own way through authentic speaking, deep listening, reflecting, and serving.